MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 ## Overview
 To understand shared schema, let's first look at the conventional [!INCLUDE[navnow_md](includes/navnow_md.md)] data model, which is referred to as *separate schema*.

+A tenant is a group of one or more companies, often part of a business or legal entity, with common access to the application but requiring dedicated storage of business data in the database.

 ### Separate schema
 By default, [!INCLUDE[navnow_md](includes/navnow_md.md)] uses a *separate schema* data model.
 The separate schema has the following important characteristics:

--  A tenant is a database that stores business data for one or more companies of a business or organization.
+-  A database contains business data for one tenant only.

-    The database contains data for one tenant only.
-In a multitenant deployment, you have a separate database for each tenant.
+    In practical terms, you can consider the tenant as the database.
+Which means in a multitenant deployment, you have a separate database for each tenant.
--  In the database, companies have their own set of tables for storing business entity data, such as the Item, Customer, and Invoice tables (see figure 1).
+-  In the database, each company has a separate set of tables for storing business entity data, such as the Item, Customer, and Invoice tables (see figure 1).

 ![Separate schema](media/separateschema2companies.png "Separate schema")